Scripture Reference: Acts 10:1-11:18

-- Write today’s memory verse at the top of a large poster and let children cut pictures of people from magazines and glue them onto the poster to form a collage.
+- Write today’s memory verse (1 Timothy 2:4) at the top of a large poster and let children cut pictures of people from magazines and glue them onto the poster to form a collage.
 Alternatively, younger children could draw many different children on the poster.
 Provide crayons with various shades of skin tones if possible.

-- Check the Teaching Ideas page on this website for ideas that suit any lesson.top
+- Check the Teaching Ideas page on this website for ideas that suit any lesson.

 - Colouring page and puzzle worksheets (Peter and Cornelius) at http://www.calvarycurriculum.com/pdf/childrenscurriculum/NEW/CURR254.PDF